philips-software/amp-devcontainer/README.md

 The container can be built and tested locally by importing this repository in VS Code with the `Dev Containers` (ms-vscode-remote.remote-containers) plug-in installed.
 As a prerequisite Docker needs to be installed on the host system.
 As an alternative a GitHub Codespace can be started.

 A test task is available to run the included `bats` tests.
-Choose `Tasks: Run Task` from the command pallette and choose `Run Tests`.
+Choose `Tasks: Run Test Task` from the command pallette.

 ## Verify image signature